 But Contessa’s Comprehensive Care at Home model is purposely designed to take a person-centered approach.
 After all, what could be more patient-centered than building their care plan around to meet their specific treatment needs whilst in their place of most comfort and safety?

 Our home-based care teams provide the same care as traditional doctors and nurses, but on a very personal level.
 The relationship and meeting cadence is often more intimate, personal and regular than during a traditional hospital or skilled nursing facility stay.

-Home hospital care teams provide the same care as traditional hospitalists and nurses, but on a very personal level.
-The relationship and meeting cadence is often more intimate, personal, and regular than during a traditional hospital stay.
-This offers the unique opportunity to learn a lot about a patient’s home environment and lifestyle.
+This offers the unique opportunity to learn a lot about a patient’s social determinants of health by observing their home environment and lifestyle.
+It also helps providers and families to earlier identify symptoms of any potential problems that could result in poor outcomes.
 We design a care plan that is especially suited for the patient’s day-to-day life, which is the essence of person-centered care, and is proven to deliver strong patient outcomes.

-Home hospital care models, like Contessa’s, offer many advantages for people living with dementia.
-Being in a familiar environment surrounded by familiar faces are major benefits.
-At home, a patient’s support system is more inherent, and they are more likely to assist in preparing food, supporting activities of daily living, and using remote patient monitoring devices.
+Comprehensive home-based care models, like Contessa’s, offer many advantages for people living with dementia.
+Being in a familiar environment surrounded by familiar faces is a major benefit.
+At home, a patient’s support system is more inherent, and they are more likely to be able to participate in their own care.

-Hardly anyone enjoys a hospital stay, even less so when you’re unclear about where you are, who you’re with or why you’re there.
-For people living with dementia, going to the emergency department, or anticipating an extended hospital stays can be confusing and scary.
+Hardly anyone enjoys medical care in a hospital or skilled nursing facility, even less so when you’re unclear about where you are, who you’re with or why you’re there.
+For people living with dementia, anticipating an extended stay in a healthcare setting can be confusing and scary.
 Their home, a place of comfort and familiarity, is a simple solution to a complex issue in healthcare.